The Great Gatsby (2013)

 - A woman gives a man a nerve pill which he washes down with alcohol.
 It is implied the mixture of the pill and the excess of alcohol following the scene induces an extreme high.

 Violence & Gore

 - Jay Gatsby is shot in the chest and bleeds out in the pool with blood covering some area.
-The man who shot Gatsby shoots himself off-screen but, we see his dead body bleeding from the head briefly.
+The man who shot Gatsby shoots himself offscreen but, we see his dead body later, with some blood around his head.

 - A woman's body hits the windshield of a car and she is sent flying.
 She is later shown with some blood on her chest and mouth.